Tahagokce/proxi-explore/readme.md

 # ProxiExplore case-study

-ProxiExplore is a microservice project that I developed as a solution for the Code Exist case study.
-While developing the project, design patterns such as clean code, SOLID principles, DDD, TDD, were applied for testability and sustainability, and the current technologies were used.
+Couchbase is a project where I illustrated the Geospatial Query structure using spring reactive couchbase.
+Microservice architecture is used, you can find the Couchbase Geospatial Query in places-service.
+Medium article I wrote about Couchbase indexing See](https://medium.com/@taahagokce/couchbase-geopoint-spring-reactive-couchbase-0cc2b6e4be5d)

 ## Requirements